JiHong88/suneditor/README.md

                       Invokes the "onImageUploadError" method.  default: null {Number}

 // Video----------------------------------------------------------------------------------------------------------
 videoResizing   : Can resize the video iframe.                         default: true {Boolean}
+videoHeightShow : Choose whether the video height input is visible.    default: true {Boolean}
+videoRatioShow  : Choose whether the video ratio options is visible.   default: true {Boolean}
 videoWidth      : The default width size of the video frame.           default: '100%' {String}
 videoSizeOnlyPercentage : If true, video size can only be scaled by percentage.   default: false {Boolean}
 videoRotation   : Choose whether to video rotation buttons display.
-                  When "videoSizeOnlyPercentage" is "true" the default value is false.   default: true {Boolean}
+                  When "videoSizeOnlyPercentage" is "true" or "videoHeightShow" is "false" the default value is false.
+                  If you want the button to be visible, put it a true.     default: true {Boolean}
 videoRatio      : The default aspect ratio of the video.
                   Up to four decimal places are allowed.             default: 0.5625 (16:9) {Float}
 videoRatioList  : Video ratio selection options.